cloud-ark/caastle/README.rst

 CloudARK
 =================

-CloudARK is a *command-line tool* that offers ability to declare and create cloud environments for containerized applications.
+CloudARK is a *command-line tool* that offers ability to declare, create, and share environments of containerized cloud applications.
 An environment of containerized cloud application consists of following components:

 a) Container Orchestration Engine (COE) cluster